ARM-software/psa-api/doc/crypto/api/keys/lifetimes.rst

     .. param:: psa_key_attributes_t * attributes
         The attribute object to write to.
     .. param:: psa_key_lifetime_t lifetime
         The lifetime for the key.

-If this is `PSA_KEY_LIFETIME_VOLATILE`, the key will be volatile, and the key identifier attribute is reset to `PSA_KEY_ID_NULL`.
+        If this is a volatile lifetime (such that :code:`PSA_KEY_LIFETIME_IS_VOLATILE(lifetime)` is true), the key identifier attribute is reset to `PSA_KEY_ID_NULL`.

     .. return:: void

     To make a key persistent, give it a persistent key identifier by using `psa_set_key_id()`.
 By default, a key that has a persistent identifier is stored in the default storage area identifier by `PSA_KEY_LIFETIME_PERSISTENT`.
-Call this function to choose a storage area, or to explicitly declare the key as volatile.
+Call this function to choose a specific storage area, or to explicitly declare the key as volatile.

     This function does not access storage, it merely stores the given value in the attribute object.
 The persistent key will be written to storage when the attribute object is passed to a key creation function such as `psa_import_key()`, `psa_generate_key()`, `psa_generate_key_custom()`, `psa_key_derivation_output_key()`, `psa_key_derivation_output_key_custom()`, `psa_key_agreement()`, `psa_encapsulate()`, `psa_decapsulate()`, `psa_pake_get_shared_key()`, or `psa_copy_key()`.